 Toyota May Be Leading Cyber Security Charge

 Toyota has developed a nifty little device to simulate a car’s electronic systems for budding automotive information security techs.
 They’ve taken all the systems you normally find in a car and distilled it down to a 17 pound steel briefcase.
-This means changes to vehicle Software is the stuff that lives inside your computer; games...
-More can be done in a safe environment.
+This means changes to vehicle software can be done in a safe environment.
 It also means InfoSec techs can find vulnerabilities and patch them before they make their way to automobiles with living humans in them.

-Even better, this Software is the stuff that lives inside your computer; games...
-More will be available free and open-source, allowing cyber security engineers the world over to check for errors and omissions.
+Even better, this software will be available free and open-source, allowing cyber security engineers the world over to check for errors and omissions.

 Guardian Optical Technologies, an Israeli company, has developed a system to wake you up if you’re driving sleepy.
 AAA reports that nearly 21 percent of fatal accidents are caused by drowsy or sleeping drivers.

-Using a video camera and Artificial Intelligence (AI) could mean any of a wide range ...
-More technology to monitor for motion and body position, Guardian aims to scare you into alertness with an alarm sound.
+Using a video camera and AI technology to monitor for motion and body position, Guardian aims to scare you into alertness with an alarm sound.

 More details on Guardian’s system, and a few other emerging driving safety sensors on ZDNet.